Category Archives: Mark Master

 Dąbrowski has an unidentified “Masonic Symbols”, see below.
 I don’t know in which degree this image is featured and if there are other systems or degrees with this symbol, but I did encounter it on Mark Master tracing boards, sometimes with nine dots.
 Perhaps it is just a (Mason’s) mark?

-The # can often be found together with a X on Master Mason drawing boards.
+The # (hashtag) can often be found together with a X on Master Mason drawing boards.
 Thus combined (#X) it can either refer to the pigpen cipher or a way to construct cubic stones.

 Continue reading